-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 “Prices are so high,” the woman responded, also in Spanish.
 “Gas prices, everything is so expensive.”

 After exhausting the list of registered voters in the neighborhood, Torres and Vargas paid a visit to Felipe Hernández and Rachel Wilburn of Los Hernández Tamales.
-Over a plate of piping hot tamales, Torres listened as the two explained how more outreach from political leaders could help Latino business owners better navigate complex regulations at both the state and federal level.
+Over a plate of tamales, Torres listened as the two explained how more outreach from political leaders could help Latino business owners better navigate complex regulations at both the state and federal level.

 Torres said she personally knocked on 1,200 doors across the district before the general election, and she also had volunteers canvassing in Othello and the Yakima area.